DLR-RM/stable-baselines3/docs/guide/examples.md

 :::

 :::{note}
-LunarLander requires the python package `box2d`.
+LunarLander requires the Python package `box2d`.
 You can install it using `apt install swig` and then `pip install box2d box2d-kengz`
 :::

 :::{warning}
-`load` method re-creates the model from scratch and should be called on the Algorithm without instantiating it first, e.g. `model = DQN.load("dqn_lunar", env=env)` instead of `model = DQN(env=env)` followed by `model.load("dqn_lunar")`.
+The `load` method recreates the model from scratch and should be called on the algorithm without instantiating it first, e.g. `model = DQN.load("dqn_lunar", env=env)` instead of `model = DQN(env=env)` followed by `model.load("dqn_lunar")`.
 The latter **will not work** as `load` is not an in-place operation.
-If you want to load parameters without re-creating the model, e.g. to evaluate the same model with multiple different sets of parameters, consider using `set_parameters` instead.
+If you want to load parameters without recreating the model, e.g. to evaluate the same model with multiple different sets of parameters, consider using `set_parameters` instead.
 :::